Asabeneh/30-Days-Of-Python/COURSE_QUALITY_STANDARD.md

 ## Practice standard

 Each numbered exercise states the starting input or state, expected output or acceptance criterion, concepts already available, and the artifact the learner must produce.
-A solution explains the decision, not only the final code.
+A hint should unblock the matching exercise without replacing the attempt.
+A solution explains the decision, not only the final code, and includes review evidence and limitations.
 The sequence should move from trying the examples, to checking understanding, to writing code, to a security application, to an edge case or challenge when appropriate.

 ## Technical verification standard